 However, for many AA meetings are not the right mileu to address their psychological issues.
 They need more individualistic and intensive psychotherapy to work though their childhood and family issues and learn more adaptive ways to improve self-esteem communication, interpersonal relationships and abilities to handle existential issues as they arise.
 Existential psychotherapy can help you learn how to differentiate between appropriate anxieties, the fear one feels when a lion is chasing you in the jungle, and irrational anxieties, the fears of low self-esteem, being around others or being a failure.

-Dr. Martin Klein, Ph.D. is a clinical psychologist who practices in Westport CT.
+Dr. Martin Klein, Ph.D. is a clinical psychologist who practices in Fairfield and Westport CT.
 He specializes in alcoholism, addictions and anxiety disorders.
 He is trained in existential psychoanalysis and psychotherapy.

 Westport addiction psychologist -- alcohol and drug abuse

 Fairfield addiction psychologist -- alcohol and drug abuse